GLMeece/python-libvin/README.rst

 `libvin` is a python library which can decode Vehicle Identification Numbers.

-Currently it can exctract these informations:
+Currently it can extract the following information:

  * Country
  * If the vehicle was built before 2010